Skip to main content

 • Specific management applications

-Breakeven applications
+Breakeven helps:

-• Determine the viability of the business
+• Determine the feasibility of the business

-• Set sales targets
+• Set sales objectives

 • Analyze different scenarios

-• Making pricing decisions
+• Make pricing decisions

 • Compare different projects